michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.0 - 01/07/2021 =
+- Added the ability to set Associate IDs and PA-API key pairs for multiple locales.
+- Added support for multiple locales for the link converter.
+- Added the `Associates` setting tab.
+- Added the ability to utilize Web Page Dumper to help HTTP requests.
+- Optimized HTTP requests.
+- Fixed an issue that the `Link Style Query Key` general option could be empty, which resulted in unit RSS and JSON feeds broken.
+- Deprecated the `Associates IDs` option in the `oEmbed` section in place of `Amazon Associates` section.
+- Deprecated the `Authentication` setting tab.
+- Updated the base translation file.
+- Updated the Japanese translation.
+- Fixed a bug that Amazon site cookies were not stored properly.
+- Tweaked the style of UI of the `3rd Party` tab.

 = 4.4.6 - 12/29/2020 =
 - Fixed a bug that iframe elements of embedded outputs flickered when multiple instances of them were present in one page.